You’re trying to fix something.

 Recognition

-Charlotte’s work and insights have also been recognised across media, policy and cultural platforms including Cannes Lions, The Washington Post, and WeTransfer.
+The logic of our framework and its application across systems have been recognised across media, policy, and cultural platforms, including Cannes Lions, The Washington Post, and WeTransfer.

 The Problem